influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/query_language/data_exploration.md

 associated with the `h2o_feet` measurement.

-Note that without `LIMIT 2 SLIMIT 1`, the query would return four points for the two series associated with the `h2o_feet` measurement.
+Note that without `LIMIT 2 SLIMIT 1`, the query would return four points for each of the two series associated with the `h2o_feet` measurement.

 <br>
 <br>